7 Best Replacement Window Brands for Homes of 2024

-While replacement windows and new-construction windows look and operate the same, they serve a very different purposes.
+While replacement and new construction windows look and operate similarly, they serve different purposes.

 Replacement windows are the perfect option for replacing your existing window with a new one that is the same size in the easiest way possible.